-Entry requirements are specified separately for each programme in the relevant programme information document which you can download from the vacancy tables.
-These documents have also been uploaded to UCAS.
+Entry requirements are specified separately for each programme in the relevant programme information document which you can access via the green button on the course vacancy tables.
 It is vital that you look in the programme document to check the specific entry requirements for the programmes you wish to apply for.
 The programme documents also include a section describing the sort of person we are looking for.

-For all our programmes you need to have a degree, but it is OK to apply in your final degree year – any offer would simply be conditional upon you getting a degree at a specific level before the course commences.
+For all our programmes you need to have an honours degree, but it is OK to apply in your final degree year – any offer would simply be conditional upon you getting a degree at a specific level before the course commences.

 For primary programmes, the subject of the degree is less relevant than for a secondary programme.

 Third class degrees are not accepted by any of our partner universities but in some cases this problem may be overcome by a higher degree for example a Masters qualification in a relevant subject area.

 Commonly there are no requirements for specific A-levels but our Primary with Maths programme requires A-Level Maths at B or above.
 It is always helpful to list your A Level qualifications in your application, whether or not they are specified as a strict entry requirement.

 For all primary programmes you must have GCSE Maths, GCSE English Language and GCSE in a Science at C or above (or Level 5) – or the equivalent of that.
 Some primary programmes specify the need for at least 5 GCSEs or equivalent.
 If you don't meet this requirement, please see guidance in our separate tab 'Overseas Qualifications and GCSE Equivalencies'

 Those who studied abroad

 Please see guidance in our separate tab 'Overseas Qualifications and GCSE Equivalencies'